The Rocky Horror Show

 Richard O’Brien (*1942) is best known for writing and composing the musical play “The Rocky Horror Show”, as well as for playing the role of Riff Raff in its film version.
 O’Brien explained in an interview in 2009 that society’s strict gender roles made him very uneasy.
 “There is a continuum between male and female. […] I’m in between.
 Or a third sex, I could see myself as quite easily.”

 The iconic film has been playing at the “Museum Lichtspiele” cinema in Munich every week since 1977.
-Both the film and the musical play are considered must-see, standard works of popular culture, experienced ideally in the interactive package which contains water pistol, lights, confetti and playing cards for throwing, among other things.
+Both the film and the musical play are considered must-see, standard works of popular culture, experienced ideally in the interactive package which contains water pistol, lights, streamers and playing cards for throwing, among other things.
 Also at the Salzburg Landestheater singing along is expressly permitted and good mood is guaranteed with the team around Marco Dott.

 The fanbag can be selected as an extra when booking a ticket.